ThemeZee/tortuga/readme.txt

 = 1.1.4 =
 * improved escaping and sanitizing of widget settings and slider options
+* added full-width posts by automatically centering layout if sidebar widget area is empty

 = 1.1.3 =
 * fixed mobile menus on RTL language sites